iridakos/goto/README.md

 rubies /home/iridakos/.rvm/rubies
 ```

-# Installation
+## Installation

-Copy the file `goto.bash` somewhere in your filesystem and add a line to source it your `.bashrc`.
+Copy the file `goto.bash` somewhere in your filesystem and add a line in your `.bashrc` to source it.

 For example, if you placed the file in your home folder, all you have to do is add the following line to your `.bashrc` file: